 I reside in Western NY in a little house, nestled under pine trees, surrounded by birds, squirrels, and stray cats.
-I have two cats of my own: a large 16-year-old grey tabby named Iggy, and a little black cat named Aurora.
+I have three cats of my own, but I can't forget my large 16-year-old grey tabby named Iggy who went over the rainbow bridge last April.
+I have a little black cat named Aurora, and two orange tabby's who are brothers.
 In addition to my passion for advocacy work, I enjoy writing, reading, bird watching, nature photography, painting, and road trips, especially ones that involve a trip to Starbucks for their amazing Mac and Cheese and a Mocha Frappe with Chocolate Chips.
 Many of the photos featured on this site have been taken by me on my adventures.
 I love sipping my coffee slow while listening to the birds, and I treasure the sound of the peeper frogs at night.

-Coaches, consultants, clinicians, advocates and other helping professionals who are working with people and are influencing an impressionable public audience whether directly or indirectly, need to take responsibility.
-This includes making sure we are honest with the people that we work with about what we can and cannot provide, what we can offer them.
-It is time to end the reliance on the intentional manipulation of information and use of use deceptive, unethical, non-compliant tactics in marketing and ad services.
+Coaches, consultants, clinicians, advocates and other helping professionals who are working with people and are influencing an impressionable public audience whether directly or indirectly, need to take more responsibility.
+This includes making sure we are honest with people, to be honest with ourselves about that we can and cannot provide.
+It is time to end the reliance on the intentional manipulation of information, and the use of unethical, deceptive, non-compliant tactics in marketing and ad services.
+It's time to stop lying to people.

-I will never treat you like a number or a dollar sign.
+I will not treat you like a number or a dollar sign.
 I do not shame or humiliate anyone into working with me.
-I do hold people in positions of power, and those who are working with vulnerable populations to higher standards of care, and that includes myself.
-I will address double standards, particularly those that reduce or diminish, and are being used to exert and establish dominance, superiority, power, and control -- I have personally witnessed and experienced this through bullying in support spaces which led me to expand into anti-bullying work.
+I do hold people in positions of power and those who are working with vulnerable populations to higher standards of care, and that includes myself.
+I address shame-driven, compliance-based tactics, particularly those that reduce or diminish, and are being used to exert and establish authority through dominance, superiority, power, and control - I have personally witnessed and experienced this through bullying in life coaching support spaces.

 My passion for quality client care and my commitment to advocacy around accessible coaching, fair pricing, and ethical, informed treatment of those we connect to and work with are some of things that set me apart from others.